 In connection with the acquisition of Medpace in 2014 by Cinven, Medpace entered into an Advisory Services Agreement with an affiliate of Cinven, pursuant to which such affiliate of Cinven agreed to provide advisory and consulting services on an ongoing basis to Medpace.
 The Advisory Services Agreement was terminated in connection with our IPO.
-Subsequent to the IPO, the Company pays fees for director services provided by Cinven employees who are members of the Company's Board of Directors and any related committees.
-The director fees are paid directly to Cinven in accordance with the Company's Non-Employee Director Compensation Policy.
-During the year ended December 31, 2017, the Company incurred director fees of \$0.1 million and incurred related travel expenses of \$0.1 million.
-As of December 31, 2017, the Company had outstanding accounts payable to Cinven of less than \$0.1 million.
+Subsequent to the IPO, the Company paid fees for director services provided by Cinven employees who are members of the Company's Board of Directors and any related committees.
+The director fees were paid directly to Cinven in accordance with the Company's Non-Employee Director Compensation Policy.
+During the third quarter of 2018, Cinven sold its remaining shares of the Company's Common Stock and all three members of the Company's Board of Directors affiliated with Cinven subsequently resigned.
+During the year ended December 31, 2018, the Company incurred director fees of \$0.1 million and incurred related travel expenses of less than \$0.1 million.

-VOTING AGREEMENT WITH CINVEN AND DR. TROENDLE
+VOTING AGREEMENT WITH CINVEN AND MR. TROENDLE

-In connection with the IPO completed in August 2016, Cinven and Dr. August J. Troendle, our Chief Executive Officer and founder, entered into the Voting Agreement.
-Pursuant to the terms of the Voting Agreement, for so long as Cinven and Dr. Troendle collectively hold at least 40% of our outstanding voting shares, or the Voting Agreement is otherwise terminated in accordance with its terms, Cinven has agreed to vote its shares of our Common Stock in favor of the election of Dr. Troendle to our Board (so long as Dr. Troendle remains our Chief Executive Officer) upon his nomination by our Board and Dr. Troendle has agreed to vote his shares of our Common Stock in favor of the election of the directors affiliated with Cinven upon their nomination by our Board; provided, that in the event that Cinven holds less than (a) 40% but greater than or equal to 25% of our voting shares then outstanding, Dr. Troendle has agreed to vote for two directors affiliated with Cinven, after giving effect to the directors then sitting on the Board, (b) 25% but greater than or equal to 10% of our voting shares then outstanding, Dr. Troendle has agreed to vote for one director affiliated with Cinven, after giving effect to the directors then sitting on the Board and (c) 10% of our voting shares then outstanding, Dr. Troendle will not be required to vote for any directors affiliated with Cinven.
+In connection with the IPO completed in August 2016, Cinven and August J. Troendle, our Chief Executive Officer and founder, entered into the Voting Agreement.
+Pursuant to the terms of the Voting Agreement, for so long as Cinven and Mr. Troendle collectively hold at least 40% of our outstanding voting shares, or the Voting Agreement is otherwise terminated in accordance with its terms, Cinven has agreed to vote its shares of our Common Stock in favor of the election of Mr. Troendle to our Board (so long as Mr. Troendle remains our Chief Executive Officer) upon his nomination by our Board and Mr.